jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/global_epistasis_expression.md

 ## Repeat fits for pooled library measurements

 Repeat the fits for all barcodes pooled together.
 There is slight variation in the average mean fluorescence ascribed to wildtype genotypes in each library.
-To account for this, express the functional score in each library as the delta_ML_meanF relative to the average of wildtype measurements in that library, thereby standardizing the small difference in mean WT between the two replicates and avoiding consequential artefacts in a joint fit.

 ```python